Sikkim National People's Party: Ideology and political positions

-SNPP advocated that safeguarding for interests of Sikkimese people and the special status for the state of Sikkim.
+SNPP advocated the safeguarding of interests of Sikkimese people and the special status for the state of Sikkim.
 It insisted that the protection of the Constitution of India's Article 371F and the reintroduction of the Sikkim Tax Manual.
 SNPP demanded that Government of Sikkim has to provide free electricity & medicines for the people of Sikkim.

 SNPP also demanded that the Nepali seats in the Sikkim Legislative Assembly should be reinstated.
-At the same time, it opposed to the merger of Darjeeling hills with Sikkim.
+At the same time, it opposed the merger of Darjeeling hills with Sikkim.

 In December 2012 Delay Namgyal Barfungpa petitioned the Supreme Court with corruption allegations against the ruling political party (1994-2019) SDF Government.
 In May 2019 Barfungpa attended the swearing-in ceremony for the Chief Minister of Sikkim, Prem Singh Tamang (P.S.
 Golay) who is the president of Sikkim Krantikari Morcha (SKM).
 Conversely, the former Chief Minister and president of SDF, Pawan Kumar Chamling had boycotted it.
 In the by-election 2019 Barfungpa criticized that the BJP-SKM alliance is a kind of backdoor politics.